For more information on recruitment and retention efforts at UCSF:

-- School of Medicine requires that the committee be comprised of at least 50% women or underrepresented minorities.
+- School of Medicine requires that search committees comprise 50% women or underrepresented minorities (URM).

-- School of Nursing requires committee comprised 25% men or minorities.
+- School of Nursing requires that search committees comprise 25% men or minorities.

-- Schools of Dentistry and Pharmacy require committee comprised 25% women or minorities.
+- Schools of Dentistry and Pharmacy require that search committees comprise 25% women or minorities.

 - Review and use the UCSF Academic Search Committee Member Responsibilities document, guidelines for conducting a search likely to attract women and underrepresented minority applicants.

 - Know your unconscious biases before conducting a search.
 Participate in this free e-learning seminar from the Association of American Medical Colleges (AAMC) and take the implicit association test.